 The School intends to produce additional policies which will further support the School's commitment to prevent all forms of modern slavery with our operations.
 These include:

-- Procurement Policy
+- Procurement Policy under review

-- Dignity at Work Policy

 - Pay Policy

 - Recruitment Policy

-Supplier Onboarding
+5. Supplier Onboarding

 The School is currently reviewing a new Procurement Policy which aims to ensure all suppliers are thoroughly vetted before entering into a commercial relationship with them.

 6. Training